-4.68.
-QM may revoke awards made under these regulations, in accordance with the relevant QM or University procedures.
+4.61.
+QM may revoke an award made under these regulations, in accordance with the relevant procedures of QM or the University.
+Such cases shall be considered on a case-by-case basis by Senate, or its delegated authority.

 Progression and award regulations: BA, BSc, BSc(Econ), BEng, BSc(Eng)